 “And then she puts her Echo stamp on it because that’s a very powerful symbol throughout.
 And it was intentional to use the copper and put the Echo sun in copper.
 And everything about it, you see in the back, the Choctaw diamonds are there.
 And then also, it protects her.”

-"It's a really well-built jacket," Caballero explained.
-"I had worked with Boda Skins to design it, and there were elements we ended up losing.
+“It’s a really well-built jacket,” Caballero explained.
+“I had worked with Boda Skins to design and manufacture it, and there were elements we ended up losing.
 We had something on the side arm that we ended up losing completely.
-It was just cleaner and it was better for the evolution because, in the end, there's just so many beads and embroidery and leather embossing.
-It's making it a little bit simpler to see the evolution of her preparing for fight mode."
+It was cleaner andbetter for the evolution of her character’s look through the series because, in the end of the series, her ceremonial vest and fight costume had so many beads, embroidery, and leather embossing work.
+Making the beginning looks a bit simpler helps the viewer see the evolution clearer as she prepares for fight mode.”

 Echo is now available to stream on Disney+.